MadhuMeghanaS/Uber_Data_Analysis/README.md

 ## 🛠️ How to View
 1. Clone this repository: `git clone https://github.com/your-username/Uber-Data-Analysis.git`
 2. Open `Uber_Data_Analysis_Dashboard.pbix` in **Power BI Desktop**.
-3. (Optional) Update the data source path in Power Query if you move the files.
+3. Update the data source path in Power Query if you move the files.

 ---